Design Guidelines for Noise-Tolerant Optimization with Applications in Robust Design: Numerical Experiments

 \section{Numerical Experiments}

 We now describe numerical experiments that test the efficiency of algorithms for solving noisy bound constrained optimization problem under various noise regimes.
-We compare the line search gradient projection method {\tt GP-LS} defined in Algorithm~\ref{alg:NoisyOPt} with a variant using a fixed steplength, referred to as \texttt{GP-F}, given by
+We compare the line search gradient projection method {\tt GP-LS} defined in Algorithm~\ref{alg:NoisyOPt} with a variant using a fixed steplength, referred to as \texttt{GP-F} {(abbreviation of Gradient Projection Fixed-steplength Method)}, given by

 where $\tilde g_k$ is a gradient approximation, $P_\Omega[\cdot]$ is the projection operator onto the feasible region, and $\alpha$ is a fixed steplength determined at the start of the algorithm.

 Unless otherwise noted, the algorithms tested in this paper operate in the sample inconsistent case, meaning that every evaluation of the function uses a different batch of samples.
 This applies both to finite difference approximations of gradients and to line searches.
 (As a benchmark, we report the results for the sample consistent case in Appendix~\ref{sec:sample_consistency}.)